Copper: An Ancient Element

 What makes Copper Special?

-Turning Copper Ore into More
+Turning Ore into More

-Extraction Stage
+Copper's Extraction Stage

 Open-Pit Mining

 Open-pit mining is a widely used technique for extracting copper ore, especially when the ore is located near the surface.
 This method entails the careful removal of layers of rock and soil to reveal the copper-rich ore located underneath.
 The initial step involves taking away the overburden, which consists of the soil and rock that lie above the ore body.
-Heavy machinery, such as excavators and haul trucks, plays a vital part in extracting this material and moving it away from the mining location.
+Furthermore, heavy machinery, such as excavators and haul trucks, plays a vital part in extracting this material and moving it away from the mining location.

 Underground Mining